JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 33. Cleaned up mmf_vector implementation.
 34. Obsoleted mmf_vector in favour of gsl:span.
 35. Replced c++98 style parameter frames (using raw pointers and buffer sizes) with gsl::span.
+36. Addressed long standing encapsulation niggles (moved cdrom_device, and utf8_assert to the support libraries, split out private classes in main, reworked unit tests accordingly)

 IN PROGRESS:

 TODO:

-1. consider how to more conveniently share a single file_logger in a multi-dll program.
+1. Consider how to more conveniently share a single file_logger in a multi-dll program.

 2. File logger entry layout could be improved.

+3. LOGGER #defines are probably candidates for revision (change to a modern CPP way of working).